Rodd-K/Cascade-technologies/README.md

-# Cascade Tecnologies (IT Management Business Website)
+# Cascade Technologies (IT Management Business Website)

 A website for an IT Management Business.
 This website was created with the purpose to provide an online presence and information for a small business.